Daniel-CC-97/Daniel-CC-97/README.md

 # Hello World! 🌏

-My name is Daniel, I am a Software Engineer for Adventour, living in London, and I'm passionate about creating beautifully designed applications.
+My name is Daniel, I am a Frontend Developer living in London, and I'm passionate about creating beautifully designed applications.
 And due to my past life as an accountant, they would need a beautifully organised database too!

-**What I'm Doing Now?**
-- Updating Adventour to allow users to create their own tours.
-- Im currently learning GraphQL from Scott Moss Front End Masters.
-- Ask me about anything CSS!

 I **love** nerding out about creative coding, so don't hesitate to reach out!